List of Top 4 Risk Management Certifications

 - Risk Analyst

 - Transaction Risk Manager

 The salary range of PRM certification is pretty good compared to other certifications.
-If you have 1 to 4 years of experience, you would be able to get around US $82,424 per annum and if you have 5 to 9 years of experience, you would be able to get around US $110,000 per annum according to Payscale.com.
+If you have 1 to 4 years of experience, you would be able to get around the US $82,424 per annum, and if you have 5 to 9 years of experience, you would be able to get around the US $110,000 per annum, according to Payscale.com.
 Let’s have a look at the chart below –

 Let’s also look at the key stats for PRM designation –

-If you’re looking something that is a bit different than the usual risk management, CERA is for you.
-It’s not only a reputed risk professional course, but it also concentrates on a particular type of risk, i.e. enterprise risk.
-The workplace has been evolving and you need to understand risk 360 degree to do something about it.
-CERA will aid with you tools, techniques and skills that are unique and will help you deal with almost any risk and uncertainty organizations face these days.
+If you’re looking for something that is a bit different than the usual risk management certifications, CERA is for you.
+It’s not only a reputed risk professional course, but it also concentrates on a particular type of risk, i.e., enterprise risk.
+The workplace has been evolving, and you need to understand the risk of 360 degrees to do something about it.
+CERA will aid with your tools, techniques, and skills that are unique and will help you deal with almost any risk and uncertainty organizations face these days.
 CERA is recognized by Societies of Actuaries (SOA).

 There’s no such eligibility you require other than your willingness.
-If you’ve a degree in business or maths, that would help.
-However, if you’re economics, finance or liberal arts major, you can still go for CERA.
+If you have a degree in business or maths, that will help.
+However, if you’re economics, finance, or liberal arts major, you can still go for CERA.
 The best part of CERA is that you can pursue this course while you work.
 It’s a self-study program that will help you study at your own pace and get on the job training as well.